-Our staff, board of directors, and international advisory council are a unique group of people representing the bridge that connects indigenous cultures to modern development.
+Our staff, board of directors, and international advisory council are a unique group of people who all support the bridge that connects indigenous cultures to modern development.

 Staff and Board of Directors

-- Dr. Tanya Pergola - Co-Founder / Co-Director
+Dr. Tanya Pergola - Co-Founder / Co-Director / International

-- Lekoko Ole Sululu - Co-Founder / Co-Director
+Lekoko Ole Sululu - Co-Founder / Co-Director / National

 International Advisory Council